selflein/GraphNN-Multi-Object-Tracking/README.md

   --workers WORKERS
   --batch_size BATCH_SIZE
   --epochs EPOCHS
-  --train_cnn           Choose to train the CNN providing node embeddings (currently not working) --use_focal           Use focal loss instead of BCE loss for edge classification
+  --train_cnn           Choose to train the CNN providing node embeddings --use_focal           Use focal loss instead of BCE loss for edge classification
 ```